roxnnz/k3s-cluster/readme.md

 ## Example Deployments

+The node.yaml definition file includes some sample values for configuring cert-manager.
+To use cert-manager with your own settings, you will need to replace these sample values with real values that are appropriate for your environment.
+This will ensure that cert-manager is properly configured and can communicate with the certificate authorities and other components of your Kubernetes cluster.

 Node servers runing web api. this stack contains deployment and service, ingress for deploy a node web api using kubernetes.
 Run: `kubectl apply -f deployments/node.yaml`